NathanKr/node-typescript-setup-tsconfig/README.md

 <h2>Motivation</h2>
-Setup node to work with typescript using use tsc and tsconfig.json
+Setup node to work with typescript using tsc and tsconfig.json

 <h2>Installation</h2>